Wildfire Statistics: Wildfire Damage & Home Insurance Claims by State

 Wildfire fatalities statistics

-Since 2011 there have been a total of 270 people killed by wildfires.
-Compared to the total number of wildfires that take place every year and the number of acres that fires burn, relatively few people lose their lives: Jjust seven states experienced five or more fatalities from wildfires during this time period.
+Compared to the total number of wildfires that take place every year and the number of acres that burn, relatively few people lose their lives.
+Just three states — California, Oregon and Colorado — had five or more fatalities from wildfires during this time period.

 State